Alaskan Malamute Health Concerns

 A cataract which occurs in the posterior part of the lens is pravelent in the Alaskan Malamute breed.
 Generally present by the age of one to two years, this form of cataract is loosely identified as a “juvenile” cataract.
 Although it rarely progresses to blindness, affected dogs should never be used for breeding.

-For more information on this and other eye diseases, see the Canada's Guide to Dogs website Health and Nutrition section.
+For more information on this and other eye diseases, see the Eye Problems section of the website.

 Chondrodysplasia, commonly referred to as “dwarfism” is a genetic disorder which manifests itself in puppies born with crippling deformities, eventually evident in the abnormal shape and length of their limbs.

 It has been conclusively proven that CHD is genetically inherited through a simple recessive mode, meaning the sire and dam must both have this gene in order to produce an affected puppy.
 The Alaskan Malamute Club of America (AMCA) maintains a CHD certification program based on the dog’s pedigree, thus determining a percentage of probability.